mongodb/terraform-provider-mongodbatlas/website/docs/d/federated_settings_org_role_mapping.html.markdown

 * `federation_settings_id` - (Required) Unique 24-hexadecimal digit string that identifies the federated authentication configuration.
 * `org_id` - Unique 24-hexadecimal digit string that identifies the organization that contains your projects.
-* `page_num` - (Optional)  	The page to return.
-Defaults to `1`.
-* `items_per_page` - (Optional) Number of items to return per page, up to a maximum of 500.
-Defaults to `100`.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported:

-* `results` - Includes cloudProviderSnapshot object for each item detailed in the results array section.
-* `totalCount` - Count of the total number of items in the result set.
-It may be greater than the number of objects in the results array if the entire result set is paginated.

 ### FederatedSettingsOrgRoleMappings

 * `external_group_name` - Unique human-readable label that identifies the identity provider group to which this role mapping applies.